boostcon/cppnow_presentations_2014/README.md

 ## Thursday, May 15

-* Library in a Week - c++ templating engine Community Maintenance Team
 * Keynote: Beware of C++
 * Interactive Metaprogramming Shell Based on Clang
 * libcppa: Type-safe Messaging Systems in C++